 Entry vehicle heating contours for a lifting post-ballute entry are shown in Figure 13.
-Peak entry vehicle heat rate (W/cm2) contours with lifting entry after jettison for ballute diameters of a) 65 m and b) 110 m..
 Compared to the ballistic entry, using a moderate degree of lift reduces the entry vehicle heat rates to well within reusable limits for nearly all of the entry angles and jettison velocities evaluated.
-Again, this trend holds over a range of ballute diameters, once more indicating that the thermal limitations of the ballute material (as indicated by the abscissa in Figure 10 and Figure 11) will drive the required ballute size more than the requirement for a certain amount of velocity change.
+Again, this trend holds over a range of ballute diameters, once more indicating that the thermal limitations of the ballute material (as indicated by the abscissa in Figure 10 and Error!
+Reference source not found.) will drive the required ballute size more than the requirement for a certain amount of velocity change.
 That is to say, small ballutes can be used to significantly reduce CEV heating just as well as large ballutes, so long as the ballutes themselves are capable of handling the increased heating.
 Improvements in peak g's, shown in Figure 14, are also evident when lift is introduced.
 At the shallowest entries, maximum deceleration can be reduced to 4-4.5 g's, depending on the ballute size.
-Additionally, the peak deceleration is shown to be almost completely independent of the jettison velocity.
+Also, the peak deceleration is shown to be almost completely independent of the jettison velocity.
+Relating the deceleration contours back to entry corridors, and again assuming an undershoot boundary of 7 g's, the jettison strategy offers little improvement over retaining the ballute as the lower peak deceleration values occur over a range of a quarter to a third of a degree.